How to make a resume on a Word document

 - Dates of employment

-You should also write three to five resume bullet points describing your duties and achievements under each job title.
-Remember to use strong action verbs to show off your skills and to highlight your resume accomplishments by quantifying them using numbers and percentages.
+You should also add three to five bullet points describing your duties and achievements under each job title.
+Remember to use strong action verbs to show off your skills and quantify your achievements with numbers and percentages whenever possible.

 5. Add your education history